wp-plugins/content-expire-scheduler/readme.txt

 * First Release

 == Upgrade Notice ==

+= 1.3 =
+* Added custom CSS class for chaning color and font-size of expiry message.

 = 1.2 =
 * Added Keep display the expired content on post and pages.